 The doctors put me on insulin.
 Insulin is great if you’re a type one diabetic, but detrimental to type two’s, insulin makes you gain weight.
 Over the course of a year and half, my weight shot up thirty pounds.
 I didn’t feel healthier at all, by all metrics I was doing worse.
 So I decided to just move more.

 Getting moving again- and why I started stretching.

-It’s a tricky thing doing exercise when you live a mostly sedentary lifestyle.
+It’s a tricky thing to do exercise when you live a mostly sedentary lifestyle.
 A sloth can’t run a marathon.
 I joined the local men’s soccer league to start my exercise regimen.
-It worked as planned, blood sugars dropped.
+It worked as planned, and blood sugars dropped.
 But I ended up getting injured.
 I wasn’t stretching properly and had strained my quads, quad injuries take weeks to heal and I missed lots of games.
-I took it easy for a few weeks, and started regularly stretching daily to loosen up my muscles before getting back into the league.
+I took it easy for a few weeks and started regularly stretching daily to loosen up my muscles before getting back into the league.
 The stretches helped immensely.

 Updated March 25, 2021